Python (ixmp

 Return the list of index sets for an item (set, par, var, equ).

-Initialize a new parameter.
+Initialize a new item name of type item_type.

-Initialize a new set.
+Initialize a new scalar and set its value.

 Iterate over model data items.